 Ethernet Flow Control

 Flow control allows a device receiving Ethernet frames to notify the sender that the receiver is having difficulty processing the frames it is being sent - this typically occurs when the receiver is temporarily overwhelmed and in danger of dropping packets.
 Flow control often helps avoid packet loss in high-speed environments, as illustrated by this example from ESnet's perfSONAR test infrastructure.

 Buffer Size Requirements

 There is a balance that must be considered when considering buffer size: e.g. is the primary use case short lived and small flows, or long lived large flows?
 Will the box be aggregating switch to switch traffic, or will it be directly in front of servers.
-A presentation from NANOG 64 discusses these needs:
+Our presentation from NANOG 64 in 2016 discusses these needs.

 The type of device, and the requirements for buffering, can be broken into a couple of categories: